THE SCIENCE OF

 Rick Hanson, PhD, is a psychologist, Senior Fellow of UC Berkeley’s Greater Good Science Center, and New York Times best-selling author.
 His books are available in 33 languages – with over a million copies in English alone.
 He has lectured at NASA, Google, Oxford, and Harvard, taught in meditation centers worldwide, and been featured on the BBC, CBS, NPR, and other major media.

-Free Wednesday Meditations
+Free Wednesday Talks + Meditations

 Develop greater resilience, compassion, and mindfulness by joining the free online weekly meditation, talk, and discussion with Dr. Rick Hanson.
 These sessions draw on modern psychology, brain science, and the teachings of the Buddha.